Monterra/seriousco.de/content/about/index.md

 ## Don't you take it too serious?
 ---

-Although this website's name is seriouscode - and i really think that you should be serious about your code - you shouldn't take everything to serious in your life.
+Although this website's name is seriouscode - and i really think that you should be serious about your code - you shouldn't take everything too serious in your life.
 This life and our planet is just too nice to be stressed out all the day.

 [TODO]